al6x/nim/mono/readme.md

 If there's any issues with nimble install, install it manually:

 - Download two libraries [base](../base) and this library - mono.
-- Add them to nim build paths.
+- Add both to nim build paths.
 - Check if code `import base, mono/core` works.

 Then run [todo example](examples/todo.nim) and start experimenting.